 Visitation at Funeral Home

-The family suggests in lieu of flowers, memorial contributions can be made to the CCC Gilmer Nellis Scholarship Fund and can be left at the funeral home or mailed in c/o David W. Barnes Funeral Home, 306 N. Cline Road, Coffeyville, KS 67337.
+Memorial contributions may be made to Holy Name Catholic Church or Holy Name Catholic School and left at the funeral home or mailed c/o David W. Barnes Funeral Home, 306 N. Cline Road, Coffeyville, KS 67337.